tamb/tocada/README.md

 ## What does Tocada mean?!

-"Tocada" is Spanish for "touch"
+"Tocada" is Spanish for "touched"